 “My goodness my toenails are ugly.
 I can’t wear sandals outside!”

-It started as a little white spot on your toenail but it didn’t really bother you – perhaps you thought it was caused by leaving your nail polish on too long, or maybe you stubbed your toe and thought it would go away.
+It started as a little white spot on your toenail, but it didn’t really bother you – perhaps you thought it was caused by leaving your nail polish on too long, or maybe you stubbed your toe and thought it would go away.
 But now your entire nail has yellowed, thickened, and is getting crumbly.
-It’s kind of disgusting to look at, really, and it embarrasses you.
+It’s really disgusting to look at, and it embarrasses you.

 You are frustrated because you have tried everything to treat it – prescription medication, tea tree oil, cream from the pharmacy, vinegar – but absolutely nothing has worked, and worst of all, the infection is spreading to your other toenails.

 Does this sound familiar?
-Toenail fungus is opportunist that lives naturally on your feet and in your shoes.
-If there is trauma to your toenail the fungus can infect the nail through small openings, causing out of control growth of a live and active fungus.
-The method of survival for the fungus is by eating your skin and nails.
-Over time, a thick, discolored nail will appear.
-If you ignore it, the infection will get worse and will spread to other toenails and the skin of your feet, causing Athlete’s foot.
+Toenail fungus is an opportunist that lives naturally on your feet and in your shoes.
+If trauma to your toenail, the fungus can infect the nail through small openings, causing out-of-control growth of a live and active fungus.
+The fungus’s survival method is by eating your skin and nails.
+Over time, a thick, discoloured nail will appear.
+If you ignore it, the infection will get worse and spread to other toenails and the skin of your feet, causing Athlete’s foot.

 What is Toenail Fungus?